-Epitomizing the sunny California lifestyle, the area around San Diego is characterized by its gorgeous coastal scenery, endless beaches, and peaceful rural landscapes.
-The Pacific Ocean around San Diego is a top attraction.
+Epitomizing the sunny California lifestyle, the area around San Diego is characterized by its lovely coastal scenery, endless beaches, and peaceful rural landscapes.
+The deep blue Pacific Ocean around San Diego delights visitors with 70 miles of sandy shoreline and a pristine natural environment.
 During the whale migration season, tourists can take a whale-watching cruise and get thrillingly close to these amazing marine mammals.
-La Jolla, just 22 miles away from San Diego, offers a stunning shoreline and refreshing ocean breezes.
-For beautiful beaches in a foreign country, explore the Baja California coast in Mexico.
-Ensenada is a picturesque seaport that's a great place for relaxation and recreation, while Tijuana is an even closer destination across the border.
-Less than an hours' drive from San Diego is the delightful farming community of Julian and the historic town of Temecula, with an entertaining children's museum.
-Further away in the San Jacinto Mountains is the quaint village of Idyllwild surrounded by serene pine forests.
+The charming town of La Jolla, just 22 miles away from San Diego, has a wonderful seaside ambience and superb beaches.

-Visitors will also enjoy exploring the quaint town of La Jolla.
+The downtown of La Jolla has many wonderful places to discover.
 In particular, Prospect Street, Pearl Street, and La Jolla Boulevard have a great selection of restaurants, cafés, and shops, while Girard Avenue has several interesting antique shops.
-Art lovers will appreciate the Museum of Contemporary Art (700 Prospect Street) with its internationally renowned collection.
+Art lovers will appreciate the Museum of Contemporary Art (700 Prospect Street), with its internationally renowned collection.
 Tourists can also take a self-guided tour of the Murals of La Jolla, an impressive creative project that features outdoor murals painted on buildings throughout the city.

 The church of Mission San Juan Capistrano dates to 1777 and is the oldest building in California that is still in use.
 It's also the only surviving mission church where Father Junípero Serra attended a mass.
 More decorative than most mission chapels, the church has a splendid gilded reredos behind the altar.
 The site also has a museum and offers audio tours as well as educational exhibits and historical reenactments.
 After visiting the mission, take time to wander the historic Los Rios district of San Juan Capistrano's old town, which is worth exploring.